 I like the wheel better than PVC, because it is not as hard, and it doesn’t slide around, yet it works deeper than a traditional foam roller.
 The wheel allows me to cover more area than a tennis ball.

 The core has more give to it than I was expecting, so it’s not as hard as 4 inch PVC pipe for example.
 The padding is quite a bit softer than I was expecting.
 This is definitely more comfortable to roll out tight muscles than with plastic pipe or tubing.

-I feel like this hits my pressure points better than a traditional foam roller and is really easy to use.
-I recommend you speak to your doctor give it a shot if you are dealing with back problems.
+I feel like this hits my pressure points better than a traditional foam roller and it is really easy to use.
+I recommend you speak to your doctor before give it a shot if you are dealing with back problems.
 Heck, if you don’t think it works, return it within 100 days and it’s no financial risk.